 The University has net current liabilities of £29.6m (2017: assets of £1.8m).
 This is due to a breach of a banking covenant and all bank related debt being moved into current liabilities.
 The University has recently renegotiated new facilities and its covenants and fully expects this position to reverse for the July 2019 balance sheet.

 Pension provisions have reduced by £4.5m to £3.1m.
-Following the transfer of the lease from Chichester College, a provision for dilapidations of £474k has been created for the Stockbridge halls of residence, of which £389k was received from the previous leaseholder, Chichester College.
+Following the transfer of the lease from Chichester College, a provision for dilapidations of £474k has been created for the Stockbridge halls of residence.

 Cash Flow and Treasury Management